History of Honduras: Colonial Honduras

 The defeat of Lempira's revolt, and the decline in fighting among rival Spanish factions all contributed to expanded settlement and increased economic activity in Honduras.
 In late 1540, Honduras looked to be heading towards development and prosperity, thanks to the establishment of Gracias as the regional capital of the Audiencia of Guatemala (1544).

 However, this decision created resentment in the populated areas of Guatemala and El Salvador.
-In 1549, the capital was moved to Antigua, Guatemala, and Honduras and remained a new province within the Captaincy General of Guatemala until 1821.
+In 1549, the capital was moved to Antigua, Guatemala, and Honduras remained a new province within the Captaincy General of Guatemala until 1821.

 Colonial mining operations

 The first mining centers were located near the Guatemalan border, around the city of Gracias in Lempira.
-In 1538 these mines produced significant quantities of gold for the spanish crown.
-In the early 1540s, the center for mining shifted eastward to the Río Guayape Valley, and silver joined gold as a major product.
+In 1538 these mines produced significant quantities of gold for the Spanish crown.
+In the early 1540s, the center of mining activity shifted eastward to the Río Guayape Valley, and silver joined gold as a major product.
 This change contributed to the rapid decline of Gracias and the rise of Comayagua as the center of colonial Honduras.
-The demand for labor also led to further revolts and accelerated the decimation of the native population.
-As a result, African slavery was introduced into Honduras, and by 1545 the province may have had as many as 2,000 slaves.
+The demands for unfree labor also led to further revolts and accelerated the decimation of the native population.
+African slavery was introduced into Honduras, and by 1545 the province may have had as many as 2,000 slaves.
 Other gold deposits were found near San Pedro Sula and the port of Trujillo.

 Mining production began to decline in 1560, and thus the importance of Honduras.
 In early 1569, new silver discoveries briefly revived the economy, which led to the founding of Tegucigalpa, which soon began to rival Comayagua as the most important city of the province.
 The silver boom peaked in 1584, and economic depression returned shortly thereafter.
 Honduran mining efforts were hampered by lack of capital and labor, and by difficult terrain.
-Due to the fall of the indigenous population which was used as labor, the Spanish decided to import slaves from Africa for mining work.
-Mercury, vital for the production of silver, was scarce, besides the neglect of officials.
+Due to the shrinking size of the indigenous population they used as labor, the Spanish decided to import slaves from Africa for the mines.
+Mercury, needed to produce of silver, was scarce in Honduras, and its officials were neglectful.